eric-downes/20sq-blog/_posts/2023-07-26-lagrangian-intent-search-i.md

 $$
 </div>

 This Lagrangian is the equivalent of the Lagrangian for the free particle in physics, which describes a system with no potential energy.
 This Lagrangian depends only on transitions (exactly as the free particle Lagrangian in physics depends only on velocities).
-It does not care of the utilities associated to the state, and as such, it represents the *selfless solver*: We will see shortly that the only thing the solver cares about here is to save on gas, but has no particular interest in preferring any given starting (ending) state for the path with respect to another.
+It does not care about the utilities associated to the state, and as such, it represents the *selfless solver*: We will see shortly that the only thing this solver cares about here is to save on gas, but has no particular interest in preferring any given starting (ending) state for a path with respect to another, as long as the paths are allowed and they cost the same gas.

 ![Example of free solver Lagrangian.](../assetsPosts/2023-07-26-lagrangian-intent-search-i/freeLagrangian.png)